|For updates to this website and Polish Greatness (Blog) click on What's New

 Nicht schießen!"(Don't shoot).
 The doors opened and a nurse appeared with tiny white flag.
 We went inside with

-were also wounded Germans lying there.
+there were also wounded Germans lying there.
 They begged SS men not to kill the Poles.
-Polish officer, a doctor and 15
+Polish officer, a doctor

-Polish Red Cross nurses surrendered Lazaret (Military Hospital) to us.
-But just after us Dirlewangerers came.
-I hid
+and 15 Polish Red Cross nurses surrendered Lazaret (Military Hospital) to us.
+But just after us Dirlewangerers

-one nurse behind the doors I managed to key-lock.
+came.
+I hid one nurse behind the doors I managed to key-lock.
 I heard after the war, that she survived.
-SS-men shoot to death
+SS-men

-all wounded.
+shoot to death all wounded.
 They were breaking their heads with buttstocks.
-German wounded were screaming and crying in
+German wounded were screaming

-Kaminski's cossacks, boys from Hitlerjugend, whistles, exhortations.
-Dirlewanger stood with his men and laguhed.
+Wehrmacht, SS, Kaminski's cossacks, boys from Hitlerjugend, whistles, exhortations.
+Dirlewanger stood with his

 Poles sang lively song